Alan Reeves (footballer): Coaching career

 On 19 June 2014, it was announced than Alan would become the new AFC Wimbledon Development Squad and Academy under-23 manager.
 After five years, he left the club by mutual consent on 14 May 2019.

+In 2020, Reeves began working as a scout for Leicester City.

 Personal life

 His twin brother David was also a professional footballer, most notably with Bolton Wanderers, Carlisle United and Chesterfield.

 Whilst his brother was coaching at Gainsborough Trinity.
 Alan stated on an interview with LBC Radio that he sent letters to prospective clubs, purporting to be from his brother, in order to secure trials with them.